Follow Me

 Latest posts by Neal Isaacs, MBA, CBI, CM&AP (see all)

 Most sellers are not sure if they are ready to sell until they know what their business is worth.
 In fact, the conviction to sell comes when the “pain point” exceeds the value of the business to the owner.
 A Broker’s Opinion of Value, or BOV, can help an owner determine what the business would sell for on the open market.
-This, in relation to an owner’s “pain” level, are often enough to make a decision if they are ready to sell.
+This, in relation to an owner’s “pain” level, is often enough to make a decision if they are ready to sell.

 broker opinion of value